Partnering to Prepare STEM Master Teachers for Michigan's Middle Schools

 Michigan Technological University (MTU) and Northern Michigan University (NMU) are partnering to prepare middle school science teachers to become leaders in STEM education.
 Through this collaboration, the project will recruit, train, and retain high-quality STEM teacher leaders that can serve as effective mentors and address a systemic shortage of science teachers.

-The Master Teachers Program (MTP) aims to recruit 30 experienced and effective science teachers to lead efforts to improve science education in grades 5-9 in diverse, high-need schools throughout Michigan.
-20 teachers will enter the program as master’s degree holders and 10 teachers will earn a Master’s in Educational Instruction Curriculum, jointly developed and administered by MTU and NMU.
-The degree will be offered entirely online, making it accessible to teachers throughout Michigan.
+The Master Teachers Program (MTP) supports 30 STEM teachers in leading efforts to improve science education in grades 5-9 in diverse, high-need schools throughout Michigan.
+20 teachers have entered the program as master's degree holders and 10 teachers will earn a Master's in Educational Instruction Pedagogy, jointly developed and administered by MTU and NMU.
+The degree is offered entirely online, making it accessible to teachers throughout Michigan.

 The Program Goals for the participating master teacher fellows are to increase: